tompro/impress-server/README.md

 tool.
 Screen sharing is fine but the quality is poor and it uses a lot of bandwith.
 With impress-server you can run a remote presentation with nearly no bandwidth useage at all and in full impress.js quality.

+In addition to that, you can use impress-server just to give you the ability to remote control your presentation with your phone.

 ## Install
 Install via NPM: